jax-ml/jax/docs/_tutorials/advanced-autodiff.md

 print(J)
 ```

-These two functions compute the same values (up to machine numerics), but differ in their implementation: {func}`jax.jacfwd` uses forward-mode automatic differentiation, which is more efficient for "tall" Jacobian matrices, while {func}`jax.jacrev` uses reverse-mode, which is more efficient for "wide" Jacobian matrices.
+These two functions compute the same values (up to machine numerics), but differ in their implementation: {func}`jax.jacfwd` uses forward-mode automatic differentiation, which is more efficient for "tall" Jacobian matrices (more outputs than inputs), while {func}`jax.jacrev` uses reverse-mode, which is more efficient for "wide" Jacobian matrices (more inputs than outputs).
 For matrices that are near-square, {func}`jax.jacfwd` probably has an edge over {func}`jax.jacrev`.

 You can also use {func}`jax.jacfwd` and {func}`jax.jacrev` with container types: